Fireandplants/plant_gbif/README.md

 We can create a lookup table that maps each name in this list to the expanded canonical names list, omitting any name that does not have a sufficiently close match according to the settings in `fuzzy_match.py`.
 A short python script accomplishes this:

 ```
-python make_myco_gbif_fuzzy_lookup.py
+python make_canonical_gbif_fuzzy_lookup.py
 ```

-The resulting table is `../query_names/gbif_myco_lookup_151015.csv`.
+The resulting table is savd in the query_names directory.
 The threshold distances hard-coded in the script above over-match by design.
 Therefore, this table requires a bit of cleaning in R to throw out a few false-positive matches.
-Use `scripts/clean_gbif2myconames.R`.
-The lookup table saved by that R script is `gbif_myco_lookup_151016_cleaned.csv`.
-After manually marking additional removals (false matches), the resulting file was saved as `gbif_myco_lookup_151016_manual.csv`.
-The R script above then reads in this modified version and throws away the rows marked as false positives and saves the result as  `gbif_myco_lookup_final.csv`.
+Use `scripts/clean_gbif2canonical.R`.
+See Readmes in each proejct branch for details on data cleaning.

 The manual step could probably be eliminated with enough special cases hard-coded in the matching script.
 See the comments near the bottom of that R script for the rules used in manual marking for removal.

 #### 4. Extract matching records from the GBIF Plantae data ####

-This step reads line by line through all GBIF occurrence records  and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_myco_lookup_final.csv`.
+This step reads line by line through all GBIF occurrence records  and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_[project]_lookup_final.csv`.

 ```
 python extract_matched_gbif_occurrences.py

 ```

-The result is saved as a large comma-separated file, current version is `myco-gbif-occurrences_extracted_151022.csv`.
-This is our full species occurrence data, but it may have records with untrustworthy coordinates and therefore needs cleaning/culling.
+The result is saved as a large comma-separated file in the data directory, This is our full species occurrence data, but it may have records with untrustworthy coordinates and therefore needs cleaning/culling.

 #### 5. Data cleaning ####

 This file goes to Dan McGlinn for further cleaning.

 [TODO] add cleaning steps.

 [GBIF]: http://www.gbif.org/
 [TPL]: http://www.theplantlist.org/